 The work began last summer.

-For the full article you must subscribe to Science magazine.
+For the full article on monitoring the glacier you must subscribe to Science magazine.

 Note – If you liked this post click here to stay informed of all of the 3D laser scanning, geomatics, UAS, autonomous vehicle, Lidar News and more.
 If you have an informative 3D video that you would like us to promote, please forward to firstname.lastname@example.org and if you would like to join the Younger Geospatial Professional movement click here.